ondrubhaskar/HyderabadCDTraining/Readme.md

 4. add some coll stuff in that file
 5. Type following commnad to stage the file for commit `git add Readme.md`

 6. Commit the changes to your local repo by typing following command `git commit -m 'meaningful commit message'`

 7. Push the changes to your remote repo
 	`git push https://github.com/kulsagar/HyderabadCDTraining.git'

 This is merge demo.
 If I do it without making any mistake then I can take off for the rest of the day.

+Adding a new line on 21st
+Hello All